Skip to Content

 14. Go Horseback Riding

-Desert Trails, Rancho Los Bandidos, and Ensenada Excursions are reputable companies that offer these unforgettable horseback riding experiences.
+Wear long pants, closed-toed shoes, and sunscreen for protection.
+Reputable companies like Desert Trails, Rancho Los Bandidos, and Ensenada Excursions offer these memorable experiences.

 15. Get A Selfie With An Ensenada Sign